 For all other zero-turn mowers, consistent hydraulic oil changes at the intervals recommended by your manufacturer must be completed to keep your lawn mower transmission system running at its best.

 Most manufacturers have a “break-in” period on the hydraulic system.
 This requires changing the hydraulic oil at a quicker interval than normal for the initial oil and filter change.

 When your hydraulic oil is low, add more hydraulic oil until the fluid level reaches the full level on the overflow tanks.
 This measurement should be taken when your hydraulic oil is cool.

 Hot Hydraulic Fluid in Your Zero Turn Mower

-When you operate your zero turn with bad hydraulic fluid or low fluid, the oil is not able to efficiently lubricate the hydraulic system causing increased friction and overheating of the hydraulic fluid.
-Hot hydraulic fluid can also be a result of more extensive damage.
+When you operate your zero-turn with bad hydraulic fluid or low fluid, the oil is not able to efficiently lubricate the hydraulic system causing increased friction and overheating of the hydraulic fluid.
+Hot hydraulic fluid can also result in more extensive damage.

 I highly recommend taking your lawn mower into your local repair dealership if you experience leaking from your hydraulic pump or your mower runs fine when it is cold, but stops running when it gets hot.